JustinClarke/JustinClarke/README.md

 ### things i do:

 - 💻 &nbsp; I love exploring new tech stacks and applying them.
-- 📰 &nbsp; Reading & writing tech blogs whenever possible.
-- 🍕 &nbsp; Hackathons, meetups & tech events.
+- 🍕 &nbsp; Hackathons & keep up with newtech.
 - 🎸 &nbsp; Play guitar for some mindful escapism

 ### Languages and Tools: